Sample Readers' Comments

 Since a trusted family friend got me started on a food supplement distributed by a multi-level marketing (MLM) company a few weeks ago I have been searching academic databases and the web for specific, evidence-based research on the company and its products.
 The line of reasoning which goes, "If it works, buy it," is simply not good enough for me.
 I need to look at the larger picture of who is producing, what kind of business are they operating and how are they treating people.
 My question is a more general, "Does this company have integrity?"
 If I'm considering committing $150 a month for the rest of my life to a supplier of food supplements, it had better be a company that serves not only me but the society my children, my neighbors and I will live in.
 So if it is defrauding its distributors, no matter what good its products are doing for me, I won't buy.

 Searching academic databases and the web, I found nothing whatsoever on the supplements I was ingesting.
-No science at all, strange since the company has been selling them and claiming amazing results for eighteen years.
+No science at all, strange since the company has been selling them and claiming amazing results for eighteen years, similar to Mannatech's data.
 The only scientific data I found was about the business practices of the MLM companies.
 That was on your web site.
 I very much appreciate your dedication to fact finding about the MLMs and their 'contributions' to our society.
 What you have found is yet another example of Americans with money and power defrauding middle and lower class people with much less.
 I applaud your painstaking, research carried on over decades and at your own expense.
-The future of democracy depends on the kind of public awareness that you are making possible.
+The future of democracy depends on the kind of public awareness that you are making possible through your research, web design and SEO ability.

 – Jonathan B., MCS, MEd, college instructor, BC, Canada